julianee-jk/IDAssignment2/README.md

 * **Homepage - Index Page**
     * Home introduction text box
+    * Mobile responsiveness for all devices except Galaxy Fold.

 * **Pokedex**
     * Pokemon will show depending on the regions.